spennington1394/matplotlib-challenge/README.md

 Pymaceutical analysis with visualizations using python library matplotlib.

-Utilized a dataset that contained the results of a anti-cancer pharmaceutical.
-The data showed 249 mice that were identified with squamous cell carcinoma (SCC).
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of the study was to compare performance of Capomulin vs other treatment regimens.
+Dataset: anti-cancer pharmaceutical data that observed 249 mice identified as having squamous cell carcinoma.
+The data observes the mice over a 45 day period, measuring tumor size of mice given treatments of Campomulin vs other treatment regimens.

+Step 1:

 Before visualizations and calculations were made I had to clean the data and look for any duplicate counts.
 There was one duplicate mouse discover and removed from the dataset.